 "The idea that play, leisure and popular culture is just frivolous stuff we do when we're not doing the important stuff like working is a dominant one in our society, but it doesn't hold up to examination," Riley said.
 "Play matters deeply because it tells us important things about who we are and our vision of the world.
 It also provides moments of ecstatic escape from the structures and routine of everyday life.
 We need play at least as much as we need work."

-In his book, Riley examines popular music such as death metal and the "gangsta" imagery of Tupac Shakur, Notorious BIG and the East Coast-West Coast feud of the 1990s; sport scandals such as the sexual assault allegations against Kobe Bryant; Internet websites with images of death and violence; and video games including "Doom III," in which players take on the role of a Marine on Mars battling demons and navigating a complex maze in search of weapons and ammunition.
+A tragic theme In his book, Riley examines popular music such as death metal and the "gangsta" imagery of Tupac Shakur, Notorious BIG and the East Coast-West Coast feud of the 1990s; sport scandals such as the sexual assault allegations against Kobe Bryant; Internet websites with images of death and violence; and video games including "Doom III," in which players take on the role of a Marine on Mars battling demons and navigating a complex maze in search of weapons and ammunition.

 These venues of popular culture, Riley said, share a common tragic theme that suffering is unavoidable, things frequently end badly and that the best way to overcome suffering is to embrace it as an inevitable part of life that is intimately related to joy and pleasure.